|

 History:

-Echo Lake, and went east over Squaw Pass to Bergen Park,
+highway.
+Started at SH 103 at Echo Lake, and went east over Squaw Pass

-that SH 74 went from Evergreen west to Brookvale, ending
+that SH 74 went from Evergreen west to Brookvale (along what had previously been SH 98), ending

-1963 the west end was changed again and shifted back to El
+1962 the west end was changed again and shifted north to El

 Rancho.
 Undivided expressway from Bergen Park to Evergreen